DevExpress-Examples/blazor-dxgrid-conditional-formatting/Readme.md

 Cells that display positive values are colored green.

 **Unit Price Column**
 All cell values are bold.
-If a cell value is lower than the column average value, the cell's font color is green; otherwise, the font color is red.
+If a cell value is lower than the column average value, the cell's font color is green; otherwise, it is red.

 **Quantity Column**
-If a cell value is lower than the column average value, the cell is colored in a shade of red; otherwise, the cell is colored in a shade of blue.
-The more a cell value differs from the average value, the brighter the cell color.
-If a cell value is equal to the average value, the cell color is white.
+If a cell value is lower than the average column value, the cell is colored in a shade of red; otherwise, it is a shade of blue.
+The more a cell value differs from the average value, the brighter the color.
+If a cell value is equal to the average value, the color is white.

 **Total Column**
 A cell displays one of the following arrows based on its value:
-* A red pointing down arrow - for small values.
+* A red arrow pointing down - small values.

-* A yellow pointing left arrow - for medium values.
+* A yellow arrow pointing left - medium values.

-* A green pointing up arrow - for large values.
+* A green arrow pointing up - large values.

 ## Files to Review